 Research in engineering, Maximum credit six units applicable on a master's degree.
 GRADUATE COURSES IN MECHANICAL ENGINEERING ME 200.
 Seminar (2 or 3) Prerequisite: Consent of the graduate adviser and instructor.
 An intensive study in advanced mechanical engineering, topic to be announced in the class schedule.
 Maximum credit six units applicable on a master's degree.
 ME 201.
 Seminar in Thermodynamics and Fluid Flow (2 or 3) Prerequisite: Consent of the graduate adviser and instructor.
 An intensive study in thermodynamics and fluid flow.
 Maximum credit six units applicable on a master's degree.
 ME 202.
 Seminar in Cryogenics (2 or 3) Prerequisite: Consent of the graduate adviser and instructor.
 An intensive study in cryogenics.
 Maximum credit six units applicable on a master's degree.
 ME 203.
 Seminar in Engineering Materials (2 or 3) Prerequisite: Consent of the graduate adviser and instructor.
 An intensive study in engineering materials.
 Maximum credit six units applicable on a master's degree.
 ME 204.
 Seminar in Engineering Systems (2 or 3) Prerequisite: Consent of the graduate adviser and instructor.
 An intensive study in engineering systems.
 Maximum credit six units applicable on a master's degree.
 ME 205.
 Seminar in Operations Research in Engineering (2 or 3) Prerequisite: Consent of the graduate adviser and instructor.
 An intensive study in operations research in engineering.
 Maximum credit six units applicable on a master's degree.
 ME 206.
 Seminar in Nuclear Engineering (2 or 3) Prerequisite: Consent of the graduate adviser and instructor.
 An intensive study in nuclear engineering.
 Maximum credit six units applicable on a master's degree.
 ME 207.
 Seminar in Mechanical Design (2 or 3) Prerequisite: Consent of the graduate adviser and instructor.
 An intensive study in mechanical design.
 Maximum credit six units applicable on a master's degree.
 ME 220A-220B.
 Mechanical Vibrations (3-3) Prerequisites: Engineering 147B, 183, and 187B.
 Topics in vibration relating to mechanical design such as non-linear vibrations, distributed mass systems, random vibrations, mobility analysis, isolater design.
 ME 221.
-Stress Analysis (3) Prerequisites: Engineering 146B, 186, and 187B.
+Stress Analysis (3) Prerequisites: Engineering 146B and 187B.

 Topics in applied elasticity, advanced study of the resistance of materials and experimental stress analysis.
 Failure theories, energy methods, limit design, theory of plates and shells.
 Photoelasticity, brittle lacquers, strain gages, and analogs in determining static, dynamic and residual stress distributions.

 ME 222A-222B.
-Synthesis of Machines (3-3) Prerequisites: Engineering 183 and 187B.
+Synthesis of Machines (3-3)

+Prerequisites: Engineering 183 and 187B.

 Problems in mechanical design involving synthesis of mechanisms wherein displacement, velocity, acceleration and jerk are paramount considerations.

 ME 224.
-Fluid Power and Control Systems (3) Prerequisite: Engineering 189 or equivalent.
+Fluid Power and Control Systems (3)

+Prerequisite: Engineering 189.

 Analysis of dynamic performance of physical systems such as pneumatic, hydraulic and hot-gas.
 Transient forces and valve instability.
 Servo characteristics.

-ME 231A.
-Advanced Science of Materials I (3) Prerequisite: Engineering 107.
+ME 231.
+Advanced Science of Materials (3)

+Prerequisite: Engineering 107.

 Structure and physical properties of solids.
 Imperfections in materials and their effect on various properties.
-Elasticity, plasticity, and fracture of metals related to ME 231B.
-Advanced Science of Materials II (3) Prerequisite: Mechanical Engineering 231A.
-Phase equilibria, metastability, rate and growth processes in solids.
-Principles of alloying and thermal treatments.
-ME 233.
-Reactor Materials (3) Prerequisite: Engineering 107.
-Metallurgical processing, corrosion, and radiation effects of nuclear materials.
-Selection of reactor materials.
-ME 234.
-High Temperature Materials (3) Prerequisite: Engineering 107.
+Elasticity, plasticity, and fracture of metals related to atomic and crystal structure.
+ME 232.
+Physical Metallurgy for Engineers (3) (Formerly ME 231B, Advanced Science of Materials II) Prerequisites: Engineering 107 and 108.